10DLC Campaign Registration

 Will texting work during the registration process?

-No. Effective September 30, 2024, numbers pending registration will be blocked from sending traffic.
-Only after your verification has been approved will you be able to send text messages with your number
+Effective 12/1/24, any numbers pending registration will be blocked from sending traffic.
+Only after your 10DLC registration has been approved will you be able to send text messages with your number

 Was this article helpful?